SigNoz/signoz.io/comparisons/2024-02-19-dynatrace-vs-newrelic.md

 ### Dynatrace

 I had a hard time understanding the APM setup for Dynatrace because APM is not immediately visible as an option within the user interface.
-I found in the Dynatrace docs that you can instrument the application with OpenTelemetry or utilize the One Agent SDK, which complements the Dynatrace One Agent.
+I found in the Dynatrace docs that you can instrument your application with OpenTelemetry or utilize the One Agent SDK, which complements the Dynatrace One Agent.
 The latter approach necessitates modifications to the application code, which may not be ideal for everyone.

 ### New Relic